zihao-lu/YOLO-reimplement-tensorflow/README.md

 You can edit the parameters in yolo/config.py such as learning_rate, scale, threhold etc.

-TEST
+TEST:

-Put the YOLO_small.ckpt into yolo/   and put the yolo-18000.data-00000-of-00001  downloaded by the link below into output/checkpoint/
+Put the YOLO_small.ckpt into yolo/  and put the yolo-18000.data-00000-of-00001  into output/checkpoint/

+download it by the link below:

 https://drive.google.com/file/d/1H_YTpHnRz-zVSlyFioSid0VSKRsdYH_W/view?usp=sharing